jeff-winn/nemesis-mod/README.md

 - There is a custom PCB designed to consolidate the wiring within the kicad folder of this project.

 ## Bluetooth Support
-If you wish to use the bluetooth connectivity included with this device, please see the Wiki page.
+If you wish to use the Bluetooth connectivity included with this device, please see the Wiki page.